contrast-zone/t-rewriter.js/README.md

     30                             FOR each z in x.Parents DO 31                                 MergeItem (offset + 1, x.Sequence, x.To, z);

 There are not much differences to the algorithm version that handles context free grammars.
 Grammars are now consisted of pairs of sequences.
 One of the most important changes is in introducing a new loop (line 7) that ranges over multiple sequence elements and matching them against left production sides (line 8).
 Matching is conveniently done by recursively calling the parsing function.
 The other important change is treating parents of items as ranges inside parent sequences (line 9).
-This somewhat changes parsing continuation (line 31).
-Otherwise, algorithm looks very similar to the original version.
+This somewhat changes parsing continuation process (line 31).
+Overall, the algorithm looks very similar to the original version.

 ### 3.2. generic pair structure grammar

+Let's shed a light to a parsing process from a bit different angle.
+Each grammar rule represents a function mapping with right side being parameters, and left side being a result.
+We may consider a set of grammar rules as a complex function composition defined in a [declarative](https://en.wikipedia.org/wiki/Declarative_programming) way, while we may consider the staring sequence as the end result of the function.
+By walking up the grammar tree, we reach different parameter setups for the function, and those parameters are what is being matched by the input string we are trying to parse.
+Looking from this point of view, it makes sense to conceptualize a notion of variables that connect function parameters to a function result.
+We will extend our grammar language to support phrases that may contain variables, and we will name these kinds of phrases as "generic phrases".
+Generic phrases may form "generic pairs" in out new "generic pair structure grammars".

 #### 3.2.1. relation to lambda calculus

 #### 3.2.2. pseudocode 2

-### 3.3. generic logic structure grammar
+### 3.3. phrase logic structure grammar

 #### 3.3.1. conversion between conjunctive and disjunctive normal forms